 IUCN expresses sincere sympathy, condolences and solidarity to our colleagues around the world for the ongoing suffering experienced by so many as a result of COVID-19.

 The emergence of COVID-19 in early 2020 was a stark reminder of the vulnerability of people, livelihoods and economies to changes in the biosphere.
 COVID-19 was not the first zoonotic disease to emerge in the last century.
 Of the hundreds of new diseases that have emerged during this time, about 60% of these were zoonoses (from other animals), and three quarters of these originated in wildlife (as opposed to domestic animals), according to a 2008 study in Nature.
 The virulence and transmissibility of COVID-19 underline the importance of understanding the social, economic and ecological conditions that enable the emergence of zoonoses.
 These underlying causes of pandemics are related to the environmental changes that drive biodiversity loss and climate change.
-These include land-use change especially affecting the loss and degradation of natural ecosystems, unsustainable agricultural expansion and intensification, the spread of invasive alien species, and the unsustainable trade in and consumption of wild animals.
+These include land-use change especially affecting the loss and degradation of natural ecosystems, unsustainable agricultural expansion and intensification [(e.g., livestock breeding)], the spread of invasive alien species, and [the] [unsustainable] [high risk] [and many times illegal] trade in and consumption of wild animals.

-Zoonotic diseases threaten public health and the health of livestock, and the disease burden is often felt disproportionately where health systems are weakest, those most dependent on susceptible livestock, and those people who work in and gather food, fibre and fuel from natural habitats.
+Zoonotic diseases threaten public health and the health of livestock [and wildlife], and the disease burden is often felt disproportionately where health systems are weakest, those most dependent on susceptible livestock, and those people who work in and gather food, fibre and fuel from natural habitats.

 The COVID-19 pandemic has had a dramatic, if still to be fully understood, impact on society and global progress in advancing the Sustainable Development Goals (SDGs).
 In addition to the 155 million cases and 3.2 million deaths worldwide (as of May 2021), the pandemic has cut life expectancy in several countries by a year at least; the impacts on life expectancy worldwide are yet to be determined.
 In addition to the mortality and morbidity associated with COVID-19, studies indicate that pandemic-associated declines in GDP will have further impacts on life expectancy and quality of life.
 The year 2020 saw a global economic contraction estimated by the International Monetary Fund at -3.5%.
 According to the International Labour Organization, almost 9% of global working hours were lost in 2020, equivalent to 255 million full-time jobs.
 At the same time, falling revenues have combined with costly pandemic relief measures to increase global government indebtedness to levels not seen since post-World War II reconstruction.
-The pandemic has also had substantial impacts on wildlife conservation, such as the suspension of ranger patrols, resulting increases in illegal logging and poaching, and the loss of revenue for protected and conserved areas and related conservation activities.
-All this means that the impacts of the COVID-19 pandemic may persist for years, exacerbating inequality, reducing public expenditure on social spending, including conservation, and undoing some of the progress made against global goals, including the SDGs, over the past decade.
+The pandemic has also had substantial impacts on [livestock, e.g. culling, and] wildlife conservation, such as the suspension of ranger patrols, resulting increases in illegal logging and poaching, and the loss of revenue for protected and conserved areas and related conservation activities.
+All this means that the impacts of the COVID-19 pandemic may persist for years, exacerbating inequality, reducing public expenditure on social spending, including conservation, and undoing some of the progress made [against] [towards] global goals, including the SDGs, over the past decade.
 At a time when nature is declining at rates unprecedented in human history and with much to be learned regarding the links between human health, the environment, and the role of nature, the imperative to protect and conserve nature is more vital than ever.
 On the positive side, there has been an accelerated acknowledgement in many countries of the importance of access to nature, and an appreciation of the value of a healthy environment for human health and well-being.
 There are signs that this may translate into additional investments into nature-positive initiatives: “building back better”.

 Impacts and implications of COVID-19 on prioritised programme areas